rcsb/ciftools-java/README.md

 implementation for the handling of CIF files which does not care about the origin of the data: both conventional text-based and binary files should be handled the same way.

-## Performance
-The implementation can read the entire PDB archive in 101 s.
-This is achieved by lazy decoding and parsing - all columns are decoded the first time when they are actually requested.
-Thus, the parsing overhead is kept minimal.

-Plots and details coming soon.

 ## Getting Started
 CIFTools is distributed by maven.
 To get started, append your `pom.xml` by:
 ```xml